City of Olympia

 Receive alerts when this company posts new jobs.

 Special Application Instructions

-- Entry Level Police Officer candidates: The City of Olympia uses Public Safety Testing (PST) as the initial step for hiring entry level police officers.
-Persons interested in applying for police officer positions should visit the PST website at http://www.publicsafetytesting.com/ to begin the process.
+- Entry Level Corrections Officer candidates.
+The City of Olympia uses Public Safety Testing (PST) as the initial step for hiring entry-level corrections officers.
+Persons interested in applying for corrections officer positions should visit the PST website at: http://www.publicsafetytesting.com/ to begin the process.
 Payment of a fee is required.

 - Examples of Duties / Knowledge & Skills

 The essential functions of this position include but are not limited to:

 - Receives, searches, books, fingerprints, and photographs incoming prisoners.

 - Issues jail uniforms.

 - Prepares and escorts prisoners for court, monitors prisoners in court; and may take into custody court committed defendants.

 - Release prisoners and their property according to established procedures, bail, court order, or as otherwise ordered by appropriate authorities.